garrekstemo/Julia-spectroscopy-tutorials/docs/Lesson 2.md

 Now you will analyze that data and calculate the pulse width.

 The lesson file is mostly empty, but there are some comments to guide you.
-Write a gaussian function, and then use it to fit your data, as in Lesson 1, and extract the pulse width.
+Decide on a function, then use it to fit your data, as in Lesson 1, and extract the pulse width.
-You will need to look up how pulse width is related to the gaussian function parameters.
+You will need to look up how pulse width is related to the function parameters.

 ## Break your problem into small parts